-9. Rodney Hood, Portland Trail Blazers -- Player Option
+9. Rodney Hood, Portland Trail Blazers -- Unrestricted

 STATS: 11 PPG, 3.4 RPG, 1.5 APG, 0.2 BPG, 0.8 SPG

 Hood was dealt a bad hand when he went down with an Achilles injury in December.
 He had a pep in his step, playing the three next to Damian Lillard and CJ McCollum and improving his decision-making and shot selection in the process.
 He was money from the corner, knew when it was his turn to score and seamlessly fit into head coach Terry Stotts’ system.
 With Gary Trent Jr. bursting onto the scene in the bubble, it will be interesting to see whether Hood returns to Portland.
-He has a player option and in April, he said that he’s expecting to stay - new contract or not.
-For now, the deadline to opt-in or out is Oct.
-15 (subject to change).
+In April, he said that he’s expecting to stay -- new contract or not -- and he declined his player option to explore the free-agent market.

 8. Glenn Robinson III, Philadelphia 76ers -- Unrestricted